RaviRamchand/course-collection/README.md

 # course-collection
-This is a simple JavaEE exercise that uses Lombok, Spring and Thymeleaf to get a user input(s), save it within a List and display that list within a table.
+This is a simple JavaEE exercise that uses Lombok, Spring, and Thymeleaf to get a user input(s), save it within a List, and display that list within a table.

-Java code can be viewed [here](https://github.com/RaviRamchand/course-collection/tree/main/src/main/java/ca/sheridan/ramchrav/thymeleafpractice) under beans and controller
+Java code can be viewed [here](https://github.com/RaviRamchand/course-collection/tree/main/src/main/java/ca/sheridan/ramchrav/thymeleafpractice) under beans and controller <br />
 HTML code can be viewed [here](https://github.com/RaviRamchand/course-collection/blob/main/src/main/resources/templates/index.html)

 ## Implementation